 Last month we had the opportunity to catch up on all things Nairobi and wanted to share the very latest with you!
 Here are our top picks for the best places to stay in Nairobi Kenya.

 Nestled between a river and soaring escarpment at the edge of Nairobi National Park, the Emakoko is a fabulous introduction to Africa.
 After just a few miles on the main road from the airport, you’ll hop into Nairobi National Park for a beautiful 20 minutes or so transfer to reach the property.
 Such an incredible feeling to be a few minutes from one of the largest cities in Africa yet feel like you are completely in the bush.

-And be sure to check out their beautiful boutique on site, featuring jewelry and other gifts, all hand made by local artisans.
+And be sure to check out their beautiful boutique on-site, featuring jewellery and other gifts, all handmade by local artisans.

 Mornings on the porch of the Palacina, listening to the birds and enjoying a cup of fresh Kenya coffee is something we look forward to each and every time we return to Kenya!

 This is Kenya’s newest – and most exciting – property!
 While still very much in the works and under construction, this is a private home- turned boutique hotel in the desirable neighbourhood of Karen.
 Located just steps from the Karen Blixen Museum and the AFEW Giraffe Center, this new boutique property includes a main house with 3 rooms and 5 cottages in the garden.

 We recently had an opportunity to take a look at the property, though still very much in construction mode, and loved the cozy atmosphere and fabulous taste with which the home is decorated and designed.
 The walls are full of art by the highly-acclaimed Kenyan artist Tonio Trzbenski.

 We’ll be sure to share more about this new hotel as it nears opening later this year or early 2017.

 Want more about the best places to stay in Nairobi Kenya?
 Check out some of our favourite Kenya safaris!